 Does stemoxydine really work?

 Another point I would like to point out is even if Stemoxydine works as what L'Oreal claims, it does nothing to address the detrimental effect of DHT (dihydrotestoserone) in the blood stream.
-Research shows that DHT causes hair follicles to miniatruirize and trigger hair loss.
-Lowering DHT level is the main approach in popular hair loss products such as Lipogaine for Men and Revivogen.
+Research shows that DHT causes hair follicles to miniatuirize and trigger hair loss.
+Lowering DHT level is the main approach in popular hair loss products such as Lipogaine for Men and Maxogen-S.

 Stemoxydine Results From Real Users